dotnet/dotnet-docker/documentation/guiding-principles.md

     1. Alpine images have the .NET Core Invariant Mode enabled ([details](https://github.com/dotnet/dotnet-docker/issues/371)).
     1. System.Drawing.Common native dependencies are not included.

-    It is expected that component authors package/author their bits which make more easily consumable without including them within the .NET Core images.
+    It is expected that component authors package/author their bits which make them more easily consumable without including them within the .NET Core images.
 Examples include:

     1. xcopy installs
     1. Package as a .NET Core global tool